 education where classroom learning is combined with practical experiences to provide the latest training

 Practical field experiences, including internships that earn college credit, can lead to

 full-time jobs after graduation.
 Recent internship sites have included Conseco, Eli Lilly and Co.,

-Student may join the Financial Management Association and the Investment Club.
+Student may join the Financial Management Association, the Investment Club, and the Financial Planning Association.
 These organizations

 provide opportunities to interact with the business community through field trips, guest professional

 speakers, and social activities.
 Included among these activities are annual visits to

 financial markets in Chicago, Illinois, and participation in Financial Planning Day in Indianapolis.

 Finance majors also may be invited to join the business honorary fraternity, Beta Gamma Sigma, or the professional business fraternities,

 Delta Sigma Pi and Alpha Kappa Psi.
 These organizations also provide professional